-Congratulations on your purchase of a new Bombardier[®] all-terrain vehicle (ATV).
-It is backed by the Bombardier warranty and a network of authorized Bombardier ATV dealers ready to provide the parts, service or accessories you may require.
+Congratulations on your purchase of a new Bombardier' recreational vehicle.
+It is backed by the BRP warranty and a network of authorized Bombardier ATV dealers ready to provide the parts, service or accessories you may require.

 Your dealer is committed to your satisfaction.
-He has taken training to perform the initial set-up and inspection of your vehicle as well as completed the final adjustment before you took possession.
-At delivery, your dealer would have explained the vehicle for the operation, maintenance and safety features.
+He has taken training to perform the initial setup and inspection of your vehicle as well as completed the final adjustment before you took possession.
+At delivery, your dealer would have explained for the operation, maintenance and safety features of the vehicle.
 We trust you have taken full advantage of this!
-If you need more com-plete servicing information, please ask your dealer.
+If you need more complete servicing information, please ask your dealer.